vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Thaplyal, Kiran Kumar

-1972 Studies in Ancient Indian Seals: a study of North Indian seals and sealings from circa third century BC to mid-seventh century aḍLucknow.
+1972 Studies in Ancient Indian Seals: a study of North Indian seals and sealings from circa third century BC to mid-seventh century ad.
+Lucknow.

 1985 Inscriptions of the Maukharīs, Later Guptas, Pus.pabh¯utis and Yaśovarman of Kanauj.
 Delhi.